 Epoxy putty is another great temporary solution for small leaks.
 This two-part compound is something you knead together to activate, and it hardens into a durable, waterproof seal.
 Before you start, make sure to shut off the water and completely dry the area around the leak—the putty won’t stick to a wet surface.
 Once the pipe is dry, knead the putty until it’s a uniform color, then press it firmly over and around the hole.
 It will harden in a few minutes, creating a solid patch.
 While effective for minor drips, epoxy is not a permanent fix for pipes under constant pressure and should be replaced with a proper repair.

-The Rubber and Hose Clamp Method
+Using the Rubber and Hose Clamp Trick

 If you’re in a pinch and need a fix with items you might already have, the rubber and hose clamp method is a classic.
 All you need is a small piece of rubber—like from an old inner tube or a thick rubber glove—and a standard hose clamp.
 Place the piece of rubber directly over the pinhole leak, making sure it’s flat and covers the area completely.
 Then, wrap the hose clamp around the rubber and the pipe, and tighten it with a screwdriver.
 This creates pressure on the rubber, sealing the leak.
 While surprisingly effective for small pinholes, this is definitely an emergency-only, temporary solution until you can schedule a professional repair.